In this preserved and unspoilt environment, the visitor can enjoy the most varied and seasonal activities in a pastoral setting.

 - Situated at the foot of the pre-Alps – Bulle is an ideal place to stay or make a stopover.

-- Fabulous sign-posted hiking trails throughout the region
+- Hiking – fabulous sign-posted hiking trails throughout the region.

-- A huge range of mountain and water sports
+- Mountain and water sports – a huge range of mountain and water sports.